 The pituitary gland (means to grow under) is ovoid in shape and is located in the sellaturcica, a bony cavity of the sphenoidbone at the base of brain and connected to the hypothalamic region of the brain by a stalk called infundibulum.
 It is aboutone centimetre in diameter and 0.5 gmin weight.
-The pituitary consists anterior glandular adenohypophysisand posterior twolobes, neural of neurohypophysis.
-The anterior lobe originates from theembryonic invagination of pharyngealepithelium called Rathke's pouch and the posterior lobe is originates from the base of the brain as an outgrowth of hypothalamus.
-Anatomically theadenohypophysis has three lobes or zonesnamely pars intermedia, pars distalis andparstuberalis.
+The pituitary consists of twolobes, anterior glandular adenohypophysisand posterior neural neurohypophysis.
+The anterior lobe originates from the embryonic invagination of pharyngealepithelium called Rathke's pouch and the posterior lobe is originates from he base of the brain as an outgrowthof hypothalamus.
+Anatomically theadenohypophysis has three lobes or zonesnamely pars intermedia, pars distalis and pars tuberalis.
 The neurohypophysis isotherwise known as pars nervosa.
-The anterior lobe of pituitary secretessix tropic hormones such as growthhormone thyroid stimulatinghormone (GH), (TSH), adrenocorticotropichormone (ACTH), follicle stimulatinghormone (FSH), luteinizing hormone(LH), luteotropic hormone (LTH) and melanocyte stimulating hormone (MSH) (in lower animals only).
+The anterior lobe of pituitary secretessix tropic hormones such as growthhormone (GH), thyroid stimulatinghormone (TSH), adrenocorticotropichormone (ACTH), follicle stimulatinghormone luteinizing hormone(LH), luteotropic hormone (FSH), (LTH) and melanocyte stimulating hormone (MSH) (in lower animals only).
 The posterior lobe of pituitary secretes the hormones namely vasopressin and oxytocin.